ballerina-platform/ballerina-distribution/examples/grpc-client-bearer-token-auth/grpc_client_bearer_token_auth.md

 # Client - Bearer Token Auth

-A client, which is secured with Bearer token auth can be used to connect to a secured service.<br/>
+A client, which is secured with Bearer token auth can be used to connect to a secured service.

 The client metadata is enriched with the `Authorization: Bearer <token>` header by passing the `grpc:BearerTokenConfig` for the `auth` configuration of the client.

 ::: code grpc_client.proto :::